-Where it is felt that a pupil has a SEN, parents / carers will be consulted, concerns discussed and their consent sought to add the pupil to the school's register of SEN. The aim of formally identifying a pupil with SEN is to help the school ensure that effective provision is put in place which removes barriers to learning and accelerates the pupil's progress.
+Where it is felt that a pupil has a special educational need or disability, parents / carers will be consulted, concerns discussed and their consent sought to add the pupil to the school's register of SEND.
+The aim of formally identifying a pupil with SEND is to help the school ensure that effective provision is put in place which removes barriers to learning and accelerates the pupil's progress.